Simple Tender Tasty Turkey

 - Frozen ones take forever to thaw, even though the package says, “thaw in refrigerator 24-48 hours”.
 HA!
 Phooey!

 - Mine have taken upwards of 5 or more days in the fridge.
-So give yourself time, it’s fine if it hangs all thawed in the fridge for a few days.
+So give yourself time; it’s fine if it hangs out there all thawed for a few days.

-- I have even put a rock hard turkey, in a cooler in the garage, now you can’t do this in really warm climates, but in cooler climates the turkey should thaw that way within 48 hours, check regularly as you want to return it to the fridge once it is thawed.
+- I have even put a rock-hard turkey in a cooler in the garage.
+Now, you can’t do this in really warm climates, but in cooler climates, the turkey should thaw within 48 hours.
+Check regularly, as you want to return it to the fridge once it is thawed.

 Since I’ve struggled with thawing my turkey just right, I prefer to purchase a fresh turkey, I do not think that their quality is necessarily changed by whether or not it’s been frozen, but more on the quality of the original bird.